Corniel/CloudBall.LostKeysUnited/README.md

 Version 2.0 (Elo 1575)
 ----------------------
-Introduced roles (like keeper) on top of scenario's (on the ball, pick up the ball, ect.).
+Introduced roles (like keeper) on top of scenario's (on the ball, pick up the ball, etcetera).
 Implemented only the keeper role for now.

 Version 1.0 (Elo 1400)
 ----------------------